Camembert in pumpkin with cranberries and bacon

 Easy

-An easy festive appetizer to share, made with everyday ingredients but always impressive in taste and appearance: creamy Camembert, baked in a pumpkin, with crispy bacon, rosemary, cranberry sauce, white wine, and nuts.
-Served with bruschetta croutons for cozy dipping.
-Easy, delicious, and instantly adds atmosphere to the table!
+A simple festive appetizer to share, made with common ingredients but always impresses in taste and appearance: creamy Camembert, baked in a pumpkin, with crispy bacon bits, rosemary, cranberry sauce, white wine, and nuts.
+Served with bruschetta croutons for dipping.
+Easy, delicious, and instant atmosphere on the table!

-An easy festive appetizer to share, made with everyday ingredients but always impressive in taste and appearance: creamy Camembert, baked in a pumpkin, with crispy bacon, rosemary, cranberry sauce, wh ...
+A simple festive appetizer to share, made with common ingredients but always impresses in taste and appearance: creamy Camembert, baked in a pumpkin, with crispy bacon bits, rosemary, cranberry sauce, ...

 Meer lezen